-On the other hand, the redundant system configuration results in a much higher Availability, since the station computer and the Ethernet switches, which are common parts in the system, are redundant.
-The Availability for the redundant system configuration (Case 2) is increased, being 99.9918%.
+On the other hand, the redundant system configuration shown in Fig. 5 results in a much higher Availability, since the station computer and the Ethernet switches, which are common parts in the system, are redundant.
+The Availability for the redundant system configuration (Case 3) is increased, being 99.9918% or 99.9948% when applying Ethernet switches with redundant power supplies (Case 4) based on the model shown in Fig. 7, calculation using formula (4) and (5), MTTF in Table 4 and MTTR=4 hours.

-Table 3 summarises the availability evaluation described above.
+Table 5 summarises the availability evaluation described above with relative cost of devices used in a SAS with 40 bays for example.
 Generally, users of SAS, i.e. electric power utilities, require Availability higher than 99.98% for the SAS.
-Both cases in Table 3 satisfy this criterion.
+All cases in Table 5 satisfy this criterion.
+The cost increases for devices used in the SAS are reasonable even for Case 4.